rybouc/InterviewCase_Public/README.md

 - Specifically, we want to better understand their **customer acquisition rates** and the **rate of customer retention** over time.
 This will help us understand which Microsoft teams and programs are best suited to help grow the business.

 - **You** are the data scientist from the team leading this project.
-In this time period you’ll work independently on a **sample dataset** to develop initial findings.
-In the second session you’ll meet with a product manager and another data scientist from the App Services team.
-In the third session you’ll be able to present findings to leadership.
+In this time period you’ll work independently on a **sample dataset** to develop initial findings, which you will use to discuss insights and growth opportunities with the product team.

 ## Datasets
 - **Case_AccountData**: Identifies the segment category and dev language for each customer.